andrewdpoh/Bamboo_Docs/docs/bamboo_architecture.md

 The Bamboo Client acts as the handler for the Bamboo Teamserver.
 Developed with [Python 3.11](https://www.python.org/downloads/release/python-3110/), the user can use either the command line (CLI) or graphical interface (GUI) to interact with the rest of the framework and perform actions such as:

 - Run exploits on a target through the agent
-- Add and modfify exploits avaliable on the Teamserver
+- Add and modify exploits available on the Teamserver
 - Use the team chat to message other Bamboo users on the same server

 The Bamboo Client can be run on most computers, but it is recommended to run it on the same host as the Teamserver, if only one Client is in use.